Diagrams for Bobbin Lace

 Recipes for the mixer

-(Un)twisting the legs of a snowflake recipe is a relatively easy modification, unless it reduces the number of stitches to an odd number.
-Just play with the highlighted characters in the recipe box as shown below: two twists to play with for the first/last stitch, one for the second first/last.
+(Un)twisting the legs of a recipe is a relatively easy modification.
+Just play with the highlighted characters in the recipe box as shown below: two legs to twist with the first/last stitch, one leg for the second first/last stitch.
 The other twist for the second first/last stitch is (usually?) inside the snowflake.

 Note that you can also use dots as separators between the stitches.
 Harder to see but easier to type on a mobile device.
 Spaces are ignored.

-The following list of steps explains an approach to remove other stitches than twisted legs.
+The following list of steps explains an approach to remove other actions than explained above.
 These steps show some hover actions.
 A mobile device does not support hovering, it requires a little more trial and error.
 Click the blue hexagon again when you guessed wrong with removing the color.

-- In this case we clicked the fourth stitch of the trail in figure (b).
-In this case, the trail starts on the right (with the black dot) as specified in the recipe box.
+• In this case, we clicked the fourth stitch of the trail in figure (b).
+For this recipe, the trail starts on the right (with the black dot) as specified in the recipe box.
 The ID’s in the trail can be quite erratic so do your own counting.

 Create a recipe from scratch